raystack/meteor/plugins/extractors/http/README.md

         }
 ```

-This would emit a 'User' asset for each user object in `response.data`.
+This would emit a `user` entity for each user object in `response.data`.
 Note
 that the response headers can be accessed under `response.header` and can be
 used as needed.